 How Are Credit Card Payments Processed?

-When a card is present, you can swipe the card against a POS terminal.
-You can also scan it via a card reader.
-For scenarios where the card isn’t present, you can use its details to perform contactless credit card payments via online or digital payment gateways.
+When a card is present, a customer can tap, dip, or swipe the card against a POS terminal.
+For scenarios where the card isn’t present, its details can be used to perform contactless credit card payments via online or digital payment gateways.

 Through your acquiring bank or your payment solutions provider, you can use these methods to send the payment information to the credit card network.